hipe/tmx/tan_man/doc/issues/026-the-syncing-narrative.md

-incoming graph as a stream and not tree: certainly there are "large" graphs in the world that we might want to process; we've seen them, and for such "huge" datasets, needing to read the whole dataset in as one big tree will certainly be a deal breaker for the significanly large dataset, whereas stream-based processing could hypothetically scale "infinitely".
+incoming graph as a stream and not tree: certainly there are "large" graphs in the world that we might want to process; we've seen them, and for such "huge" datasets, needing to read the whole dataset in as one big tree will certainly be a deal breaker for the significantly large dataset, whereas stream-based processing could hypothetically scale "infinitely".